jscottwillems/jeanius-power-washing/replit.md

 ## Overview

 This is a modern full-stack web application for Jeanius Power Washing, a professional pressure washing service company.
 The application features a responsive landing page with service information, gallery, testimonials, and a contact form system.
-Built with React on the frontend and Express.js on the backend, it uses PostgreSQL for data persistence and is deployed on Replit's infrastructure.
+Built with React on the frontend.

 ## System Architecture

 ### Frontend Architecture

 - **Framework**: React 18 with TypeScript
 - **Routing**: Wouter for client-side routing
 - **State Management**: TanStack Query (React Query) for server state management